vrnithinkumar/hadoopEx/README.md

-# hadoopEx
+# Hadoop Experiments
-Hadoop hands on
+Hadoop hands on for learning distributed data management.